_edited.png)

 -

 WEATHER: In case of very bad weather, the Tournament Committee may decide to reschedule the Tournament.
-Sunday, August 13th may be used as a weather day.
 One day fishing constitutes the tournament.
 If the tournament is completely cancelled, all boat pools will be refunded and entry fees will be refunded less tournament expenses.
 Regardless of weather, the captain and owner of each vessel are responsible for decisions made regarding the safety of their vessel.

 -